GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Description

 First, write a short, compelling script for your ad.
 The script should consist of multiple pieces of voice-over audio to be inserted into your ad in different spots.
 The script should align with the brand guidelines you've defined.

+> [!NOTE]
-Gemini is fair game to generate the script, or you're free to use your own writing creativity.
+> Once again, Gemini is fair game to generate the script, but you're also free to use your own writing creativity.

 Next, use the *Chirp* model in Vertex AI or the *Gemini TTS* to generate the voice-overs from your script.
 Choose one of the voice-overs and generate it in a foreign language, (e.g. Italian, Afrikaans, Turkish).